Fenimore Counseling, LLC

 What is EMDR Therapy?

-EMDR is an integrative psychotherapy approach that has been extensively researched and proven effective for the treatment of trauma, anxiety, OCD, substance abuse, and much more.
-EMDR uses a set of standardized protocols that integrates several different treatment approaches.
+EMDR is an integrative psychotherapy approach that has been extensively researched and proven effective for the treatment of trauma, anxiety, OCD, depression, substance abuse, grief, and much more.
+EMDR is an 8 Phase process that uses a set of standardized protocols that integrates several different treatment approaches.

 What happens when we have trauma?

-When we experience trauma, anxiety, etc. our prefrontal cortex shuts down, leaving our limbic system to run the show.
-Our limbic system is comprised of our emotions, memories, and is also where our survival instincts are at (fight, flight, freeze, and sometimes fawn).
-Often, individuals who've experienced trauma know how they're feeling, but can't seem to find the words to describe it.
-This is because part of our language is stored in the prefrontal cortex, which shut down during the traumatic event.
-And because of this shut down, our brains can't always process our traumatic experience(s) as just a memory; instead we end up reliving our trauma over and over again each time we're triggered.
-Thus, we live in this vicious loop, even when we're asleep.
+When we experience trauma or traumatic events that resulted in traumatic stress, parts of our prefrontal cortex shut down, leaving our limbic system in charge.
+Our limbic system is comprised of our emotions, memories, and survival instincts (fight, flight, freeze, and sometimes, fawn).
+Often, individuals who have experienced trauma or traumatic events are aware of their emotions but struggle to articulate them.
+This is because part of our language is stored in the prefrontal cortex, specifically our dorsolateral prefrontal cortex, which shut down during the traumatic event.
+When we live in survival mode (anxiety, fear, panic) or if we are continuously triggered by these same survival mode emotions, our brain cannot process our traumatic experience(s) as just a memory; instead we end up reliving our trauma over and over again each.
+Thus, we live in this vicious loop, even when we are asleep.

-Our brains go through several stages while we sleep, but it is in our REM sleep that our brains process information.
-However, because each time our brain starts to process our trauma, or a trigger surrounding our trauma, our fear, anxiety, and panic that we we experienced during our trauma, kicks back in.
-This often results in nightmares; even when the nightmares don't seem to be about our trauma.
-These nightmares either keep us in the same loop (we can't ever run away fast enough or stop ourselves from falling, etc.) or the emotions experienced in the nightmares wake us up, thus not allowing our brains to remain in REM long enough to heal.
+Our brain goes through several stages while we sleep, but it is in our REM sleep that our brain processes information and allows us to store memories as "normal" memories.
+However, with trauma, each time we enter REM sleep and our brain attempts to process, we experience the same fear, anxiety and panic (survival instincts) that we experienced during the time that the traumatic experience occurred.
+This is the basis for why we experience nightmares.
+These nightmares keep us in the same loop (we can't ever run away fast enough or stop ourselves from falling, etc.), and the emotions we experience in our nightmares wake us up, thus not allowing our brains to remain in REM long enough to heal.

 How does EMDR help?

-EMDR uses bilateral stimulation, typically eye-movements, to activate opposites sides of our brains, as well as mimic our REM cycle, thus allowing our brains to finally process the trauma as a memory.
-Bilateral stimulation, whether eye-movements or tapping, also keeps us present when we're processing.
-Meaning, our prefrontal cortex stays on while we're processing the traumatic event, which allows for a lesser emotional charge behind the trauma.
-EMDR seems to help the brain reprocess the trapped memories in such a way that normal functioning is resumed.
+EMDR uses bilateral stimulation to activate the opposite sides of our brain to allow our brain to process the trauma as a memory.
+Bilateral stimulation, whether eye-movements, tapping, audio, etc., helps to keep our prefrontal cortex awake while processing traumatic events, which allows for a lesser emotional charge behind the trauma.
+EMDR helps the brain process traumatic memories in such a way that normal functioning is resumed.

 Find me on EMDRIA at